NFCS Awards Program

 The Early Career award criteria are:

-Second Place: Dr. John Corson, MIT Lincoln Laboratory
+Second Place: Dr. Matthew Cleaveland, MIT Lincoln Laboratory

 Poster Award

-The 2024 National Fire Control Symposium will once again present a Peer Reviewed Poster Award.
+The 2026 National Fire Control Symposium will once again present a Peer Reviewed Poster Award.
 All attendees will be able to cast their vote for the three best overall NFCS posters.
+2025 awards were not given out due to the NFCS going virtual, but the 2024 Poster Award Winners are listed below.

-First Place: Dr. Carla Barquest, MIT Lincoln Laboratory
+First Place: Ms. Annika Khare, MIT Lincoln Laboratory